 A non-calculable, high risk is also pointed out by Dirk Zedler for whom the testing of a pedelec as a complete system is daily routine.
 “From the point of view of an expert witness I do not only care about the legal consequences leading possibly to criminal proceedings, but also about the risks of accident due to material – for the cyclist himself, but also for the parties involved.”
 His main issue is that the components used are not at all designed for higher speeds.
 “Of course we often hear argumentations, such as riding downhill on a regular bicycle or pedelec is also performed at clearly higher speeds.
 But that is not the point.
 The fact of the permanent loads which the components cannot bear weighs much more heavily.
 This applies in the first place to the brakes, but also to other parts, such as handlebar and fork and not least to the frame.“

 According to his own statement, he meanwhile receives a big number of pedelecs for inspection.
 “What we have stated recently in this connection is that a big part of the sporty e-bikes, i.e. trekking and travel bikes as well as e-mountain bikes, have been made faster.
-In the case of the classic low step-through the conversion issue does virtually not appear.”
+In the case of the classic low step-through the tuning issue does virtually not appear.”
 And why are there not yet any court decisions and reports in the press?
-For this question the expert witness has also a plausible answer: “As e-bike conversion is still a relatively new issue and legal proceedings can last several years, we have currently not yet any warning precedential case.”
+For this question the expert witness has also a plausible answer: “As e-bike tuning is still a relatively new issue and legal proceedings can last several years, we have currently not yet any warning precedential case.”

 Author: Reiner Kolberg